The examples below assume that your server web UI is accessible via

 To trigger a build on all enabled and compatible agents, use "allEnabledCompatible" as agent ID:

 TeamCity allows you to trigger a build with customized parameters.
 You can select particular build agent to run the build, define additional properties and environment variables, and select the particular sources revision (by specifying the last change to include in the build) to run the build with.
 These customizations will affect only the single triggered build and will not affect other builds of the build configuration.

 To trigger a build on a specific change inclusively, use the following URL:

-To trigger build with custom parameters (system properties and environment variables), use the following syntax:
+To trigger a build with custom parameters (system properties and environment variables), use:

 To move build to the top of the queue, add the following to the query string